Biomaker/Gametophyte-Fern-photography-2018/Results.md

 I have written to Helicon Focus to ask if they are happy to feature in the videos and to have the students download their demo version.

-Thinking more about the lego plan, I'm wondering if it would be better to use something less copyright so I don't need to ask the permission of the lego corporation as well.
-It could just be two block wedged between two hard back books with a smart phone wedged in between. - Lego wrote back and said it's find to use lego bricks as long as I am not trying to make money from the work.
+Lego wrote back and said it's fine to use lego bricks as long as I am not trying to make money from the work.

 Wrote to Jim Haseloff to ask if he would contribute confocal slices and a 3D to show that focus stacking is used in confocal.